-First, let’s explain what really AdBlue® is…
+First, let’s understand what really AdBlue® is…

 AdBlue® is a liquid, clear solution which consists of pure water and automotive urea (32,5%).
-AdBlue® is injected into the exhaust gasses of a diesel powered engine to reduce the emissions of nitrogen oxides (NOx) in combination with SCR (Selective Catalyst Reduction) technology.
-In the heat of the exhaust gasses, the AdBlue converts to Ammonia and in the catalyzer, neutralizes the harmful NOx and converts them to nitrogen and H2O (steam).
+AdBlue® is injected into the exhaust gasses of a diesel-powered engine to reduce the emissions of nitrogen oxides (NOx) in combination with SCR (Selective Catalyst Reduction) technology.
+In the heat of the exhaust gasses, the AdBlue converts to Ammonia and in the catalyzer neutralizes the harmful NOx and converts them to nitrogen and H2O (steam).

 What is pure water?
 It is not the water you drink every day.
 This water is de-mineralised or de-ironised to make it “pure water”.
-So making AdBlue is not simply adding urea into water.
+So making AdBlue is not simply adding urea into the water.
 It is a bit more complicated… 🙂

 Same for urea.
 The urea used is manufactured specifically for the production of AdBlue.
-Few suppliers can produce the high quality urea needed to ensure AdBlue complies to the stringent ISO 22241-1 specification.
+Few suppliers can produce the high-quality urea needed to ensure AdBlue complies to the stringent ISO 22241-1 specification.

 That was the technical part!!
 In practice, AdBlue® is a solution that helps to clean up the NOx particles that your Diesel’s Car, Van, Truck or Bus releases into the air.

-Since January 2016, AdBlue® is mandatory for most diesel engines from generators to the biggest non road vehicles.
+Since January 2016, AdBlue® is mandatory for most diesel engines from generators to the biggest non-road vehicles.

 AdBlue tank is not always where you expect it to be!

-Well it depends first of all if your vehicle is diesel or not, remember?
+Well, it depends first of all if your vehicle is diesel or not, remember?
 You need a diesel car to have the “NOx killer”.
 On trucks, most of our #truckers friends have been using AdBlue® since 2006, 10 years now, so they pretty much know where to find it.
 But what about cars?

 Before we take a look at the cars, did you know that today, a truck pollutes less than a 10 years old diesel car??
 The law requires the trucks to release 0.4g/kWh.
 This was a great achievement for our planet knowing how many trucks are on our roads today bringing you Amazon’s product home!